dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

     ![Example screenshot of Company Portal app, "What can my organization see", with Continue button.](./media/ios-06-cp-enroll-1903.PNG)

 5. The **What's next?** screen summarizes the remaining steps.
 These steps could be different depending on your iOS version.
-If you're on iOS version 12.2 and later, your experience might instead require you to:
+    * **iOS 12.2 and later**: your experience might instead require you to:

         a. **Allow download of management profile**: Your browser will open the Company Portal website, and prompt you to allow the download.
 The download will be saved in your Settings app.

         b. **Open the Settings app and install the profile**: You'll need to go to the Settings app and install the management profile.

         c. **Return to the Company Portal app**: You'll need to return to the Company Portal app to complete setup.

     When you're ready to download the management profile,tap **Continue**.